Hot Cross Buns - Toes y Groes

 - Warm the milk in a separate pan.

-- Add half of the milk to the butter and stir.
+- Add the milk to the butter and stir.
 Add this to the dry ingredients.

 - Tip the dough out onto a lightly-floured surface.

-- Knead by hand, incorporatng the sultanas and the peel into the dough.
+- Knead by hand, incorporating the sultanas, currants and the peel into the dough.

 - Gently knead for 10 minutes until you have a silky and elastic dough ball.